Chanseung-Lee/Software-Quality-Analysis-Application/README.md

 The database also stores custom data, such as the average code coverage for each month, which is calculated monthly and stored indefinitely going forward.

 <kbd><img src="https://github.com/FluffyCrocodile/Storage/blob/c73e8ab9714225f52ab895ffd3d5f38be2110061/rw.JPG" width="500"></kbd>

+# Key Purpose & Conclusion

+The application has not only provided a way for engineers at ESI who are part of each product line to assess the state of each project's software development according to the ISO-9001 Software Metric, but it also solidified itself as a tool that higher-up management members of the company could use to visualize all aspects of the software over time.
+The application is still up and running at ESI today, and widely being used by both the engineers and managers.